Bisphosphoglycerate mutase: Tissue distribution

 Because the main function of bisphosphoglycerate mutase is the synthesis of 2,3-BPG, this enzyme is found only in erythrocytes and placental cells.
-In glycolysis, converting 1,3-BPG to 2,3-BPG would be very inefficient, as it just adds another unnecessary step.
-Since the main role of 2,3-BPG is to shift the equilibrium of hemoglobin toward the deoxy-state, its production is really only useful in the cells which contain hemoglobin- erythrocytes and placental cells.
+In glycolysis, converting 1,3-BPG to 2,3-BPG bypasses the ATP-generating phosphoglycerate kinase reaction, consequently, no net ATP is generated when glucose is metabolized through the Luebering–Rapoport pathway.
+Since the main role of 2,3-BPG is to shift the equilibrium of hemoglobin toward the deoxy-state, its production is really only useful in the cells which contain hemoglobin, such as erythrocytes and placental cells.

 Function

 1,3-BPG is formed as an intermediate in glycolysis.
 BPGM then takes this and converts it to 2,3-BPG, which serves an important function in oxygen transport.
 2,3-BPG binds with high affinity to Hemoglobin, causing a conformational change that results in the release of oxygen.
 Local tissues can then pick up the free oxygen.
 This is also important in the placenta, where fetal and maternal blood come within such close proximity.
 With the placenta producing 2,3-BPG, a large amount of oxygen is released from nearby maternal hemoglobin, which can then dissociate and bind with fetal hemoglobin, which has a much lower affinity for 2,3-BPG.